taichi-dev/taichi/docs/meta.rst

         for i, j in x:
             y[i, j] = x[i, j]

 Not necessary!
-Taichi provides ``ti.grouped`` syntax which enable you to get loop indices into a grouped vector, therefore unify different dimensionalities.
+Taichi provides ``ti.grouped`` syntax which enables you to pack loop indices into a grouped vector to unify kernels of different dimensionalities.
 For example:

 .. code-block:: python